 The Office of Student Rights and Community Standards is responsible for administering the Code of Student Rights and Responsibilities (published at www.bsu.edu/studentcode), which outlines the rights and responsibilities of students, behaviors prohibited on and off campus, sanctions, and the procedural rights of students and student organizations.
 Any person, agency, organization, or entity may make a complaint to the Office of Student Rights and Community Standards alleging a violation of the Code of Student Rights and Responsibilities.
-In addition, any criminal offense may be reported to the Office of Student Rights and Community Standards, which in turn will be reported to the appropriate law enforcement agency.
-The Office of Student Rights and Community Standards is located in the Student Center, room L-4; telephone: 765-285-5036.
+In addition, any criminal offense may be reported to the Office of Student Rights and Community Standards, which in turn will be reported to the appropriate law enforcement agency with the permission of the victim.
+The Office of Student Rights and Community Standards is located in the Student Center, room L-4; telephone: (765) 285-5036.